sooox-cc/ServerSeekerV2/README.md

 - **Country tracking**: If enabled, tracks which country and Autonomous System a server is from

 ### New Features (this fork)
-- **🌐 Web Dashboard**: Complete web interface built with Axum and Alpine.js for managing discovered servers
+- **Web Dashboard**: Complete web interface built with Axum and Alpine.js for managing discovered servers
-- **🔍 Range Scanner**: Targeted subnet scanning mode (`--mode range-scanner`) for more efficient discovery
+- **Range Scanner**: Targeted subnet scanning mode (`--mode range-scanner`)
-- **🗺️ Geo Updates**: Geographic location updates (`--mode geo-update`) for existing servers
+- **Geo Updates**: Geographic location updates (`--mode geo-update`) for existing servers
-- **📊 Server Management**: Mark servers as visited, add notes and ratings, filter by status
+- **Server Management**: Mark servers as visited, add notes and ratings, filter by status
-- **🎯 Advanced Filtering**: Filter servers by software, player count, country, and visit status
+- **Advanced Filtering**: Filter servers by software, player count, country, and visit status
-- **📱 Modern UI**: Responsive design with real-time statistics and intuitive server management
+- **Modern UI**: Responsive design with real-time statistics and intuitive server management

 ## Available Modes